nuboat/yoda-orm/README.md

 Scala PreparedStatement
 =====
-I wanna use simple JDBC on my project but java interface design is very old shool to me.
+I wanna use simple JDBC and ORM on my project
 That's why I wrote this wrapper class to use on my project.

-BTW, This project is completely opensource and feel free to PR (with readabilty manual)
+BTW, This project is completely opensource and feel free to PR

-Compare PreparedStatement and PStatement
+Compare: PreparedStatement and PStatement

 PrepareStatementa
 ```